Skip to content

 Service Account Details Complete

-• You’ll now select the service account you have created here and the page will be directed to Service Accounts automatically.
+You will be navigated back to APIs & Services page.
+Now select the service account you have created here and the page will be directed to Service Accounts automatically.

 Registered Service Accounts